devlaam/Leucine/README.md

   def main(args: Array[String]): Unit =
     myActor !
 MyActor.Text("Hello World")
     myActor !
-MyActor.Terminated
+MyActor.Number(42)
+    myActor.stop(Actor.Stop.Finish)
     ActorGuard.watch(false,1.second,complete)
 ```
 See this [run in Scastie](https://scastie.scala-lang.org/p6332KZjQQihj6JqsU3cMg).
 Remark: this links to the example in the master thread.
-There may be minor syntactical differences.
+There may be syntactical differences.

 ### Advanced features
 The functionality of actors can be extended with mixins.
 There are: